NBISweden/nbis-meta/docs/index.rst

 You are now ready to start using the workflow!

 * for information on how to prepare necessary files see :doc:`Getting-started <setup>`
-* then check out the :doc:`How-to page <howto>` for more info on how to run the workflow
+* then check out the  for more info on how to run the workflow

 *****************
 Workflow overview